Brain Health Auburn Updated June 5, 2026

 03

-The first FDA-cleared blood test for Alzheimer's biomarkers is here — it can detect Alzheimer's before symptoms appear, and effective treatments exist when caught early.
-But Medicare cannot yet cover screening.
+The first blood test for Alzheimer's biomarkers cleared by the FDA is here.
+It can detect Alzheimer's before symptoms appear, and effective treatments exist when caught early.
+Now the policy has to catch up.
+Here is what we are asking Congress to do.

 How to help in under two minutes